Alice Drakoules: Marriages

 On 18 April 1876, she married William Burrowes Lewis, (Note: His middle name is sometimes spelled Burrows in contemporary sources, but Burrowes appears in legal records such as his will and probate.) of Weybridge, at the parish church of St Grade, Cornwall; he was the managing director of the Union Assurance Company.
 Lewis died on 1 April 1906, (Note: The Oxford Dictionary of National Biography gives his death year as 1907, but both the National Probate Calendar and FreeBMD indicate he died in 1906.) leaving her with an adopted daughter.

 On 9 October 1907, she married Platon Drakoules at her Regent's Park home.
-He was a Greek reformer with whom she shared a long-standing interest in humanitarianism and vegetarianism.
+He was a Greek reformer with whom she shared an interest in humanitarianism and vegetarianism.

 Spiritualism

-In 1887 spiritualist journal Light reported Drakoules among the members and friends of the London Spiritualist Alliance attending a conversazione at St. James's Hall.
-In 1911 Light published her husband Platon's account of a home demonstration by the American clairvoyant Bert Reese.
-Platon stated that the manifestations were genuine, and Alice endorsed this.
+In 1887, the spiritualist journal Light reported Drakoules among the members and friends of the London Spiritualist Alliance attending a conversazione at St. James's Hall.
+In 1911, Light published Platon Drakoules's account of a home demonstration by the American clairvoyant Bert Reese.
+He stated that the manifestations were genuine, and Alice endorsed this.

 Death and estate

-Drakoules died at her home in Regent's Park, on 15 January 1933, aged 83.
+Drakoules died at her home in Regent's Park on 15 January 1933, aged 83.
 She was buried at Kensal Green Cemetery on 19 January.

 Under the terms of her will, Drakoules left an estate valued at £16,061, with the residue to be distributed after the death of her second husband.

 Bequests were made to the London Vegetarian Society, the Manchester Vegetarian Society, the Animal Defence and Anti-Vivisection Society, the National Anti-Vaccination League, the National Canine Defence League, the People's Dispensary for Sick Animals, the National Anti-Vivisection Hospital, and the Not Forgotten Association, as well as to the Metropolitan Public Gardens Association in memory of her first husband.

 Legacy

 Memorials and tributes

-In 1934, Cruel Sports, the journal of the League for the Prohibition of Cruel Sports, published a tribute by Henry B. Amos, recognising Drakoules's nearly fifty years of humanitarian and animal welfare work, which she pursued almost until the end of her life.
-He also announced a memorial fund, supported by figures including Henry S. Salt, Louise Lind af Hageby, Charlotte Despard, and Nina Douglas-Hamilton, Duchess of Hamilton, which financed the construction of a bird-bath fountain with a trough for dogs near her home in Regent's Park.
+In 1934, Cruel Sports, the journal of the League for the Prohibition of Cruel Sports, published a tribute by Henry B. Amos.
+Amos described Drakoules as having spent nearly fifty years in humanitarian and animal welfare work, which she pursued almost until the end of her life.
+He also announced a memorial fund, supported by figures including Henry S. Salt, Louise Lind af Hageby, Charlotte Despard, and Nina Douglas-Hamilton, Duchess of Hamilton.
+The fund paid for a birdbath fountain with a trough for dogs near her home in Regent's Park.

-A memorial birdbath was subsequently installed in 1937 in St John's Wood churchyard, featuring reliefs of various animals representing the causes to which she contributed.
+A memorial birdbath was installed in 1937 in St John's Wood churchyard, with reliefs of animals connected with the causes she supported.
 It was unveiled by the Duchess of Hamilton; its inscription reads: "In memory of Alice Marie Drakoules, 1850–1934, for forty years a devoted and generous worker in London for animal welfare, this memorial is erected by her friends, 1937."